coostdocs/codoc/content/en/co/net/http.md

 ## http::Client

-`http::Client` is a coroutine-based http client, which is implemented based on [libcurl](https://curl.se/libcurl/).
+`http::Client` is a coroutine-based HTTP client, which is implemented based on [libcurl](https://curl.se/libcurl/).